Catholicism, Catholic, Traditional Catholicism, Catholic Church

 Then they were afeard, and came to the Jew, and heard what he had done to the image, and they told him the miracle, and delivered to him again all his goods.
 And thus came the thieves to the way of truth, and the Jew to the way of Jesu Christ.

-Another famous story, this one not contained in the Golden Legend, tells how three children were killed by an innkeeper and put into a tub of brine.
+Another famous story, this one not contained in the Golden Legend, tells how three children were killed by an butcher and put into a tub of brine.
 St. Nicholas, by the power of God, brought them back to life.

 St. Nicholas is also said to have given three poor children three apples each -- apples that turned to gold.